self-care = social justice.

 less than two minutes in—knock–knock, knock.

-he opens his eyes ready to hurl those knives and... sees nothing but an empty boat bumping against his own.
+but when he opens his eyes (ready to hurl those knives), he sees nothing but an empty boat bumping against his own.

 the knocking boat didn't cause the monk’s anger—it revealed what was already within him.